Thomas Hylland Eriksen: Overheating

 In 2015, Hylland Eriksen launched Overheating: The Three Crises of Globalization, a major project funded by the European Research Council.
 Focusing on environmental, economic, and cultural crises, Hylland Eriksen and his team conducted ethnographic fieldwork in various countries, including Australia, Peru, the Philippines, South Korea, Sierra Leone, Canada, the United Kingdom, Hungary, and Norway.
 In 2017, Hylland Eriksen received the University of Oslo Research Prize for his work on Overheating.

 Politics

-Hylland Eriksen has been a minor political candidate for the Norwegian Liberal Party.
-In the local election of 2011, he was a minor candidate for the Norwegian Green Party in Oslo.
-He was also a minor candidate for the Norwegian Green Party in the 2013 general election.
+Hylland Eriksen was on at least one occasion a minor political candidate for the Norwegian Liberal Party.
+In the local election of 2011 and general election of 2013, he was a minor candidate for the Norwegian Green Party in Oslo.

-Death

-Hylland Eriksen died on 27 November 2024, at the age of 62.
+Personal life

+In 1995, Hylland Eriksen married Kari J. Spjeldnæs, a former publishing director at Aschehoug who was an academic at Kristiania University College.
+Together, they had two children.

+Beyond the university, Hylland Eriksen was a musician who played guitar and later saxophone, with tastes ranging across progressive rock, classical music, and jazz.
+He played saxophone for the Gentle Knife, a Norwegian prog rock band.
+He also authored two novels.

+Illness and death

+In 2016, Hylland Eriksen was diagnosed with pancreatic cancer.
+He was open about his illness in subsequent years, reflecting on his circumstances at length in a 2021 book, Syv meninger med livet (English: Seven Meanings of Life: The Threads that Connect).
+He continued to research, write, and participate in public debate through years of surgery and treatment.
+He died on 27 November 2024 at the age of 62.

+Legacy

+Hylland Eriksen occupied an unusual position in contemporary anthropology: a theoretical scholar who became a highly-visible public intellectual.
+In Norway, where he was a dominant voice in debates over immigration, multiculturalism, and national identity for more than two decades, he attained a degree popular recognition.
+Internationally, his two textbooks—Ethnicity and Nationalism and Small Places, Large Issues—and theoretical works found broad, interdisciplinary audiences.